 (iv) For a given conductor, the current flowing through it does not vary as its cross-sectional area varies.

 Electric potential may be defined as the amount of work done in bringing a unit positive charge from infinity to a point under consideration, while the electric potential difference between two points in an electric circuit may be defined as the amount of work done to move a unit positive charge from one point to another.
-Thus, when a charge
+Thus, when a charge $Q$ is moved from point $A$ to point $B$ in an electric circuit, and $W_{A B}$ work is done, then potential difference between them is

 The SI unit of electric potential difference is volt (V), named after Alessandro Volta (1745-1827), an Italian physicist.
-One volt is the potential difference between two points in a current carrying conductor when 1 joule of work is done to move a charge of 1 coulomb from one point to the other.
+One volt is the potential difference between two points in a current-carrying conductor when 1 joule of work is done to move a charge of 1 coulomb from one point to the other.

 A conducting path between the terminals of a source of electricity and other electronic devices in continuity is called an electric circuit.